 Data Extraction

 All research articles were extracted by two reviewers (SA and VP) using Microsoft Excel and Mendeley.
+Differences in data extraction were resolved by the third reviewer (RS).
 The reviewers screened the articles that met the inclusion and exclusion criteria set by agreement with a kappa value of 0.86 (listed in Supplementary Table 2).
-The data extraction process was then depicted in the flowchart of The Preferred Reporting Items for Systematic Reviews and Meta-Analysis, as listed in Supplementary Table 3 (PRISMA).
+The data extraction process was then depicted in the flowchart of The Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA), as listed in Figure 1.
+Details of data extraction are listed in Supplementary Table 3.

 Figure 1.
 PRISMA Flowchart